matanhaz/Bench4BL/README.md

 **Prerequisites**

-- You need to set the PATHs and JavaOptions in the `launcher_Tool.py` file.
+You need to set the PATHs and JavaOptions in the `launcher_Tool.py` file.

-- Open the file, launcher_Tool.py and check the following variables
+Open the file, launcher_Tool.py and check the following variables:

 - ProgramPATH: Set the directory path which contains the release files of the IRBL techniques. (ex. `u'~/Bench4BL/techniques/'`)
 - OutputPATH: Set the result path to save output of each technique (ex. `u'~/Bench4BL/expresults/'`)
 - JavaOptions: Set the java command options. (ex. `-Xms512m -Xmx4000m`)